-Other on-going principal assignments: Board member and chairman of the board of Bluestep Holding AB, CFO and Deputy CEO at Dometic Holding AB, board member of Djurgården Hockey AB.
+Other on-going principal assignments: Chairman of the board of Bluestep Holding AB, CFO and Deputy CEO at Dometic Holding AB, chairman of the board of IP-Only AB, board member of Djurgården Hockey

 Göran Bronner

 Principal education: B.Sc. in Business Administration and Economics from Stockholm University.